 There are many ways to make awesome dosas.
 Street food vendors in India display boards like "101 varieties of dosas."
 Schezwan dosa is a very popular variety in Bangalore and Mumbai.
 Many hotels serve these too.

 Schezwan dosa is a Chinese twist on regular lentil dosa.
 Stir-fried vegetables, Szechwan sauce, and cooked noodles are stuffed inside the crispy shell.

 In other words, a dosa is rolled up with spicy Szechwan noodles and a thin layer of butter and Szechwan sauce is placed on the dosa.

 They are crunchy, colorful, flavorful, awesome, and biting into them is a heavenly experience!

 These are a favorite snack of kids and teenagers too.
 The tempting sauce, noodles, and veggies add freshness and a youthful feel to this robust street food.

 They are similar to spring rolls.
 You can follow my recipe to make the sauce, noodles, and dosa/crepe batter.

-I recommend you to give a try to this wonderful recipe.
+I recommend that you give this wonderful recipe a try.
 Serve these dosas with tomato ketchup or coconut chutney.

 Schezwan Dosa or Spring Dosa